terrcin/i-am-currently-away-on-vacation/README.md

-i-am-currently-away-on-vacation
+I am currently on vacation!
 ===============================

-Yo, I am currently away on vacation.
-Don't expect replies! :-)
+Yo, I am currently on vacation from the Internet.

+Please don't expect replies from me! :-)